compr00t/burp-replacer/README.md

 # Burp Replacer

-This extensions searches for a specific URL in a request and replaces to reponse's body with the content of the configured file.
+This extensions searches for a specific URL in a request and replaces to response's body with the content of the configured file.

 ![overview](overview.png)